An asymptotic study of the joint maximum likelihood estimation of the regularity and the amplitude parameters of a

-The posterior mean and the error of the GP does not depend on $\phi$, so all derivations will be written with $\phi = 1$.
-We also suppose that $\phi_0 = 1$ without loss of generality.
-Furthermore, we will write $\omega = \left(\nu, \alpha\right)$ and use the coefficients $c_j(\omega) = c_j(\nu, \alpha)$ defined in Section~\ref{sec:more_notations} to avoid cumbersome expressions in this section.
+The posterior mean does not depend on~$\phi$, so all derivations will be written with~$\phi = 1$.
+Furthermore, we will use the notation~$c_j(\nu, \alpha)$ defined in Appendix~\secnotations.
+Also, we assume that $\phi_0 = 1$ without loss of generality.

-The sample paths are in $L_{\left[ 0, \, 1 \right]}^2$ almost surely so the convergence also holds with probability one in this sense and the proofs will rely on using Parseval's identity.
-Note that we assume $\nu_0 > 1/2$ to avoid dealing with conditionally convergent series.
-Indeed, in this case it is straightforward to check that the expansion~\eqref{eq:xi} converges almost surely absolutely pointwise, so the hypothesis of Proposition~\ref{prop:blup} are fulfilled.
+We avoid dealing with conditionally convergent series since it is assumed that~$\nu_0 > 1/2$.
+In this case, the coefficients of the expansion~\eqxi are almost surely absolutely summable and so the hypotheses of Proposition~\propblup are fulfilled.
+The random Fourier series converges almost surely in~$L^2 [0, \, 1]$, and the proofs will rely on using Parseval's identity.

-Let $\alpha > 0$, $\nu > 0$ and $j \in \Zm$, we have
+Let $\left(\nu, \, \alpha\right) \in \left(0, \, + \infty\right)^2$ and $j \in \Zm$, we have